code0monkey1/-Javascript-oop/README.md

     // (returns the global object, `window`)
     ```

-4. The fourth way to call functions allows us to set this ourselves!
+4. The fourth way to call functions, allows us to set `this` ourselves using :

      + Call ( )
      + Apply ( )